Roisin-13/JS-Project/README.md

 # **JS-Project**

 ## Hosted on github environment: https://roisin-13.github.io/JS-Project/ (please use to check functionality).
-### to use please fork, and clone down to personal device - no other downloads needed.
+## To use please fork, and clone down to personal device - no other downloads needed.

 ##	* Project Overview
 You are tasked with creating a HR application which contains employee information, you must capture the following data: